ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/lifetimes/index.md

 Scopes are also hierarchical - one scope can contain zero or more other child scopes whose scoped objects are independent of each other
 (and those of the parent) - but each child scope will be disposed when the parent scope is disposed.

-Rezolver allows you to change any registration into a scoped object by wrapping an @Rezolver.ITarget inside a @Rezolver.ScopedTarget.
+Rezolver allows you to change any registration into a scoped object by wrapping an @Rezolver.ITarget inside a @Rezolver.Targets.ScopedTarget.

+[Read more about container scopes](container-scopes.md) (particularly if you will be using `IDisposable` objects in your application).

 [Read more about scoped objects](scoped.md).

-[Read more about container scopes](container-scopes.md) (particularly if you will be using `IDisposable` objects in your application).